 TiVo’s been talking up their DVR extender over a year, since it was first introduced last February as the IP-STB.
-And, while we didn’t get the 2012 retail launch we were hoping for, the TiVo Mini ($100, plus service) has finally arrived.
+And, while we didn’t get the 2012 retail launch we were hoping for, the TiVo Mini ($150) has finally arrived.
 But is it everything we’d hoped for?

 Instead of sprinkling a number of DVRs around the home, the TiVo Mini essentially leverages a 4-tuner TiVo Premiere as a central media hub – relaying both live and recorded content.
 This thin client approach features a variety of practical advantages including a lower total cost of ownership, via waived CableCARD and Additional Outlet fees, energy efficiency, and the simplicity of managing a single drive of scheduled recordings.
 Of course, TiVo isn’t first to this space, joining very fine satellite offerings from DISH and DirecTV on one side… with years of Windows Media Center extenders at the other end of the spectrum.